adamwan-nexplore/guidebook-nxp-hk/what-we-use/vite.md

 ## What is it?

-- a QUICK build tool for web application development
-- support hot reload if code change
+A QUICK build tool for web application development.
+It supports hot reload if code change

 ## Components